lucycheffins836/baboon-gnar-edge/README.md

 In the dissertation text, a different parameter name is used for each type of exogenous coefficient: $\mu_{p}$ refers to edge-level covariates, $\delta_{q}$ refers to the time-varying exogenous series, and $\eta_{p,q}$ refers to their interaction.
 In the codebase, these exogenous coefficients are all referred to using a single parameter name, `gamma`, and are stored in a joint `gamma_` dictionary in the fitted learner objects.
 Each type of exogenous coefficient is distinguised by key name (e.g.`gamma_["age_diff"]`, `gamma_["sim_temp"]`, `gamma_["age_diff_X_sim_temp"]`) rather than separate variable names.

+## Testing Notebooks Quickly

+When run at a full scale, some of the notebooks take several hours to run.
+This is especially notable for `03_simulation_prediction.ipynb` and
+`04_model_misspecification.ipynb`.
+To verify that the pipeline runs succesfully without waiting for a full scale completion, at the top of these two notebooks is a `QUICK_TEST` flag.
+Setting `QUICK_TEST = True` reduces the number of structures considered and the number of replications performed.

+Before reproducing results from the dissertation, ensure that `QUICK_TEST = False` in every notebook before running the experiments.
+This is the default setting, and is what was used to produce results for the dissertation itself.

 ## Acknowledgements

 The original GNAR-edge implementation by Mantziou et al. (2023) was developed for R, and can be found here: https://github.com/mantziou/GNAR-edge-model.
 A python implementation of the GNAR-edge model was developed by Tian Xie, and can be found here: https://github.com/naive4E4A55/gnar-edge.
 The code for my project relies heavily on Tian Xie's python implementation.